Amirmahdi1030/Amirmahdi1030/README.md

 # 💫 About Me:
-You are looking page of CYBERPOLIS's TECH LEAD
+You are looking the page of CYBERPOLIS's TECH LEAD

 ## 🌐 Socials: